mininet-wifi/sphinx_rtd_theme/docs/options.rst

 Plotting Graph
 ===================

 You need to call `net.plotGraph()`.
-See sample files at :ref:`examples<https://github.com/intrig-unicamp/mininet-wifi/tree/master/examples>` for your convenience.
+See sample files at `examples <https://github.com/intrig-unicamp/mininet-wifi/tree/master/examples>`_ for your convenience.

 <a id="line-styles"></a>
 ### [Customizing the line style](#line-styles)